 - Children with cerebral palsy and other conditions that place limits on physical activity, especially those who take chronic medications for seizure control.

-Many more studies are needed on ways to maximize peak bone mass in girls and boys.
-Parents and children alike can benefit from following these suggestions:
+Research is currently being done on ways to maximize peak bone mass in children but, for now, parents and children alike can benefit from the following suggestions:

 - Make sure you get enough calcium and Vitamin D throughout your life.

-- Eat a healthy diet and follow a healthy lifestyle.
+- Eat a healthy diet and lead a healthy lifestyle.

 The American Academy of Orthopaedic Surgeons